If there was any doubt that Outback Queensland is smokin’ hot – a quick glance at a thermometer in summer settles all bets.

 3. Find shade under a Coolibah Tree

-Follow the movements of the jolly swagman and find yourself under the shade of a Coolibah Tree.
+Follow the movements of the jolly swagman and find yourself under the shade of a Coolabah Tree.
 These wide spreading eucalypts are usually found on the banks of creeks and rivers like Coolibah Trees in the Roma Bush Gardens, Lochern National Park, or by the banks of the Five Mile Waterhole.

 4. Take a dip in an artesian pool